 Along the left-hand side are the slots for depositing and collecting fiat money, a receipt printer, and a QR reader for address input.

 Using the touchscreen, select the “Buy” option (keep in mind that we want BTC and not altcoins) by tapping on the right-hand side (the Buy side) of the screen.
 Different models of ATMs will have a different method for selecting this option, but this is a fairly cosmetic difference, so the “Buy Bitcoin” option should be quite clear.

 This will send the transaction to the Bitcoin network, ending with the delivery of BTC to your wallet.
-Note that the Bitcoin will not appear immediately in your wallet – it first needs to be added to a block.
+Note that the Bitcoin will not appear immediately in your wallet – the transaction must first be added to a block.
 Generally, six confirmations are required before the transaction can be considered “final.”
 For the Bitcoin network, a single confirmation time is on the order of ten minutes.

 After the purchase, you can follow the progress of your transaction by using a block explorer for Bitcoin (such as Blockchain.com) with your receiving address or transaction ID as your search terms.
 Depending on your wallet app, you will see the deposit in your wallet balance after 5-15 confirmations.

 There should definitely be at least one confirmation in the first hour.
 If there are none after a couple of hours, you should contact the ATM owner immediately to see if there’s a legitimate technical reason for the delay.

 Bitcoin ATMs offer consumers a simple method for purchasing Bitcoin with cash.
 As a bonus, the Bitcoin purchased will not have been attached to your personal identity through the use of bank transfers or credit cards.